Ignacio Gómez: Background

-Gómez began working at El Espectador, a daily newspaper in Bogota, at the age of 24.
+Gómez began working at El Espectador, a daily newspaper in Bogotá, at the age of 24.
 The paper's editor-in-chief at the time was Guillermo Cano, who was a hero of Gómez.
 On 17 December 1986, only a few weeks after Gómez's hiring, Cano was assassinated outside the El Espectadors office by a man with a submachine gun, apparently in retaliation for his reporting on Pablo Escobar and other drug lords.
 In the 1980s and 1990s, Colombia had the highest rate of murders of reporters in the world, and over the next fourteen years, ten more El Espectador reporters would be murdered.
 Gómez later described the mood at El Espectador as "like having your gravestone tied around your neck".